sjuvonen/colibre/README.md

 ## Notes
 Colibre modules' dependencies aren't tracked in any specific way as of now.
-Basically they are loaded in the config.json.dist in the order which prevents dependency issues.
+Basically they are loaded in the config.json.dist in the order which avoids dependency issues.